DataBrewery/cubes/doc/introduction.rst

 ==========

-Purpose is to provide a framework for giving analyst or any application end-user understandable and natural way of presenting the multidimensional data.
+Purpose is to provide a framework for giving analyst or any application end-user understandable and natural way of reporting by multidimensional data modeling.
 One of the main features is the logical model, which serves as abstraction over physical data to provide end-user layer.

 It is meant to be used by application builders that want to provide analytical